h757062840/LFT-CRN/README.md

 4.  **Model Fine-tuning**: Train the MLIP on the newly accumulated dataset to produce an updated checkpoint for the next iteration.

 For detailed instructions on each module, please refer to their respective documentation files.

+The MLIP model and DFT datasets can be download in ZENODO repository https://zenodo.org/records/17303850